LGBTQ+ Students

-The LGBTQ+ community exist around the world.
-They live in the realities of the exclusive laws, regulations, and oppressions and determine ways to navigate them.
+The LGBTQ+ community exists around the world.
+They live in the realities of exclusive laws, regulations, and oppressions and determine ways to navigate them.
 Coming out as a queer student can be different than it is in the U.S. In some places, LGBTQ+ identities are accepted and welcomed, in some extreme cases not knowing cultural or legal standards can lead to violence or imprisonment.

 Acceptance of the LGBTQ+ community is even higher than in the US in many countries.
 Students who participate in study abroad programs in these places, may gain a new international perspective and a renewed comfort with their sexual or gender identity.